2014 World Nomad Games

 The 2014 World Nomad Games, officially known as the 1st World Nomad Games, was the inaugural edition held in Cholpon-Ata, Kyrgyzstan from 9–14 September 2014 with 19 sports featured in the games.
 While organising the first edition of the Games, the Kyrgyz government spent more than 3 million dollars.
 More than 400 athletes from 20 countries took part in the event.

 A cultural program

 The Games are surrounded by a cultural and ethnical program.
 During the first edition of the Games, a yurt village was installed.
 Cultural events and entertaining activities not linked with the Games' disciplines also took place.

 Competitive sports

-Ten sports weree played competitively at the games:
+Ten sports were played competitively at the games: